 - User-defined options to configure various packet header parameters, like MAC addresses, IP addresses, UDP ports, VLAN ID, MPLS Labels, and more.

 - Results are displayed in both tabular as well as graphical format.

-- Console based CLI (TCL, C# and Python client) with additional CXE100 licenses provides the capability of remote operation, and automation
+- Console based CLI (C# and Python client) with additional CXE100 licenses provides the capability of remote operation, and automation

 RFC 2544 Test Configurations